ThatsVie/atlas-AirBnB_clone_v3/README.md

 Mississippi is so cool now!( And always, obvs!)

 **Important Note about DELETE:
-Currently, although the DELETE function for State exists, it cannot be used due to a constraint violation related to the state_id column in the cities table.
+Currently, although the DELETE function for State exists, there are constraints related to the state_id column in the cities table.
 This constraint prevents the deletion of State objects if associated City objects still reference them.
-As a result, attempting to use the DELETE function for State triggers an error.**
+As a result, attempting to use the DELETE function for State while associated City objects still exist triggers an error.
+You must delete all associated Cities before deleting the State**

 </ul> </li> </details>